Video Generation Benchmarking Methodology

 We use the following metrics to track quality, performance and price for video generation models.

-Quality ELO
+Quality Elo

 Price per Minute of Video